rwxrob/zet/20210830025150/README.md

 interfaces.
 These days getting access to a Linux terminal isn't nearly as hard as it once was.
 Choose your own adventure here:

-* Install Windows WSL2
+* Install Windows WSL1 or WSL2
 * Install a Linux Virtual Machine on Windows or Mac
-* Install a Linux Operating Systems on a Computer
+* Install a Linux Operating Systems on a Computer Hardware
 * Get Started with Linux on Raspberry Pi
 * Install Docker Desktop on Windows or Mac and a Linux Image
-* Create a Linux Server on a Hosting Service
+* Create a Linux Server on a Hosting Provider and `ssh` In

-Any of these methods will work for the boost.
+Any of these methods will work for the Boost.
 Remember, however, that the goal is to get a **Linux** terminal.
-(Macs are BSD Unix)
+(Macs are BSD Unix) Keep in mind that ever single one of these options has significant pros and cons.
+Make sure you understand them all before deciding.
+In fact, it would do you good in the long run to learn a few (if not all) of these methods of getting a Linux terminal.

 Related: